-GRADE EVALUATION Quality Points per Quarter Hr.
-A Excellent 4 В Good 3 С Average 2 D Below Average 1 F Failed to Meet Course Objectives 0 I Incomplete 0 IP Incomplete Passing (Used only for students in the Master of Science in Criminal Justice Program who continue their thesis into a second quarter) Not Calculated Р Passing Not Calculated W Withdrawal, not calculated in the CGPA Not Calculated WD Withdrawal during drop/add period.
+GRADE EVALUATION Quality Points pe Quarter Hr.
+A Excellent 4 В Good 3 С Average 2 D^ Below Average 1 F Failed to Meet Course Objectives 0 I Incomplete 0 IP Incomplete Passing (Used only for students in the Master of Science in Criminal Justice Program who continue their thesis into a second quarter) Not Calculated P Passing Not Calculated L Leave of Absence (Massage Therapy v 3-0 only) Not Calculated W Withdrawal, not calculated in the CGPA Not Calculated WD Withdrawal during drop/add period.
 This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP) Not Calculated WZ Withdrawal for those students called to immediate Active Military Duty.
-Not Calculated CR Credit Earned - CR/NC Class (Criminal Justice Master's thesis courses only) Not Calculated NC No Credit Earned - CR/NC Class (Criminal Justice Master's thesis courses only) Not Calculated Τ Transfer Credit Not Calculated EL Experiential Learning Credit Not Calculated PE Passed by Proficiency Exam Not Calculated PF Preparatory class failed (preparatory courses only).
+Not Calculated CR Credit Earned - CR/NC Class (Criminal Justice Master's thesis courses only) Not Calculated NC No Credit Earned - CR/NC Class (Criminal Justice Master's thesis courses only) Not Calculated T Transfer Credit Not Calculated EL Experiential Learning Credit Not Calculated PE Passed by Proficiency Exam Not Calculated PF Preparatory class failed (preparatory courses only).
 This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP) or GPA.
 Not Calculated PP Preparatory class passed (preparatory courses only).
 This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP) or GPA.
 Not Calculated